 Two Napier Boys' High School students have been named the East Coast FMG Junior Young Farmers of the Year.

-Finn Beamish, 17, and Matthew Halford, 17, won the hotly contested regional final in Dannevirke for the second year in a row yesterday.
+Finn Beamish, 17, and Matthew Halford, 17, won the hotly-contested regional final in Dannevirke for the second year in a row on Saturday.

 "We're stoked.
-We're pretty excited that we will get to compete at the grand final again," said Beamish.
+We're pretty excited that we will get to compete at the grand final again," said Finn.

 "My favourite module was getting to drive the New Holland tractor fitted with auto-steer technology."

 Almost 72 high school students from across the East Coast worked in pairs to tackle a range of challenges at Pukemiro Station.